-The next five years up to high school I put most of my spare time and resources into Tamiya RC cars.
-Each year coinciding with spring I saved and used my birthday for RC cars and parts.
-By 1991 I had a few cars.
+The next five years up to high school I put much of my spare time and resources into Tamiya RC cars.
+I had no idea how lucky I was to experience these kits as they rolled out for the first time.

-A year or so later high school started and my RC car activities slowed down.
+During high school in the 1990s my RC car activities slowed down.
 I bought a few kits but didn't have time or space to build them.
 In 2020 my son saw my Fox and asked me if it worked.
 I got curious if I could get it running again and what was going on in the world of RC.
 Soon we were building our first Tamiya kit together ~a Grasshopper.
 It all came back to me, why I loved the brand and experience.

 Join me on Instagram for more frequent updates.